 So what can go wrong with an MVHR system?

 Mould, damp and increases in asthma problems are being reported, which sounds like humidity problems; ie, the flats are struggling to remove the moist air created by its occupants.
-Both UK Building Regs and PassivHaus demand minimum levels of ventilation in rooms like bathrooms and kitchens because the danger of lingering moisture is so serious to human health.
+Both UK Building Regs and Passivhaus demand minimum levels of ventilation in rooms like bathrooms and kitchens because the danger of lingering moisture is so serious to human health.
 MVHRs have to be designed so that they operate efficiently in clearing out moist air, but also aren’t too noisy.

-To do this, MVHR designers calculate total pressure drops in the system as air moves through ducts around the building.
+To do this, MVHR designers like ourselves calculate total pressure drops in the system as air moves through ducts around the building.
 Too many twists and turns in the ductwork and the air will struggle to move through into the rooms where it needs to be.